chemaxon.calculations.logp

 Returns

-logP : LogPResult The calculated logP
+LogPResult - The calculated logP

-def logp( mol: chemaxon.molecule.Molecule, method: chemaxon.calculations.logp_method.LogpMethod = <LogpMethod.CONSENSUS: 0>, anion: float = 0.1, kation: float = 0.1, consider_tautomerization: bool = False, ph: float = -1) -> float:
+def logp( mol: chemaxon.molecule.Molecule, method: chemaxon.calculations.logp_method.LogpMethod = <LogpMethod.CONSENSUS: 0>, anion: float = 0.1, kation: float = 0.1, consider_tautomerization: bool = False, ph: float = None) -> float:

 logP calculation.